TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Methodology

 \subsection{Template-to-Melody Module}

-The template-to-melody module is to generate melodies from given templates.
-An encoder-attention-decoder Transformer model is adopted in this module, which can learn the alignment between source and target sequences by attention mechanism.
+The template-to-melody module is to generate melodies from given templates with an encoder-attention-decoder Transformer model in a self-supervised way.
 In this subsection, we first introduce how to extract musical elements in templates from melodies for model training and then introduce alignment regularization, which can leverage musical knowledge to improve model controllability.